 Shortly after your arrival at Keele, we ask you to complete an ‘Option module form’ (which we will send you by e-mail), so we can register you as soon as possible for the module you are intending to take (see under ‘Preparing to come’).
 As part of the course introductory session, we will complete the arrangements for your option module.
 A tutor from the Language Centre will be present to help you find the most appropriate language module for you (if applicable).

-Please note that apart from the introductory session in week 1, there will be a compulsory fieldtrip on Saturday, 13th October 2018 to the Peak District to help you to get to know us and each other and to see some of the local sites.
+Please note that apart from the introductory session in week 1, there will be a compulsory fieldtrip on (Date and place TBC FOR 2020) to help you to get to know us and each other and to see some of the local sites.
 It is important that you keep this date free and make sure you bring suitable walking shoes (or boots) and clothing to work outside and underground!